Collared delma: Physical appearance

 The colour of the collared delma changes between its tail, body, and head, having a bluish/grey tinge, with its body being brown while its head is black with cream/yellow, ringed interspaces.
 These rings are a distinctive feature of the collared delma, and it usually has one around its head and two to three rings around its neck.
-In size, the snout-vent length of a collared delma can range from 50 to about 70 mm, with its tail length ranging from 103 to 126 mm and having an average weight of around 1.36 kg.
+In size, the snout-vent length of a collared delma can range from 50 to about 70 mm, with its tail length ranging from 103 to 126 mm and having an average weight of around 2.5 g.

 Scales

 Like all lizards from the Pygopodidae family, the collared delma has overlapping body scales, with the collared delma having body scales in rows of 16.